 Listing these will help build your self confidence, and also change your thinking from negative to positive.

-There’s is a saying isn’t there that success is nine tenths preparation and one tenth luck.
-So, it pays to be well prepared, even over-prepared.
-The fact that you know your stuff and are absolutely ready will boost your confidence and increase your chances of success.
-This will also make any challenge that little bit less stressful, and you can relax more.
+There’s is a saying that success is nine tenths preparation and one tenth luck.
+So, it pays to be well prepared, even over-prepared to ensure that the odds are in your favour.
+The fact that you know your stuff and are absolutely prepared will boost your confidence and also increase your chance of success.
+This will also make any challenge that little bit less stressful, so you can relax more.

 This is related to the last point about preparation because if you know with certainty that you have the knowledge and skills for the job you will be filled with confidence.
 Self doubt will melt away as you acquire and develop your skills.